What is the Difference Between Bankruptcy and Liquidation?

 However, there are circumstances where directors could be held personally liable and face financial difficulties that may lead to personal bankruptcy:

-If a director does face personal financial liabilities as a result of a company’s liquidation and is unable to meet those liabilities, they may have to consider personal bankruptcy as an option.
-Nonetheless, this is not an automatic outcome and depends on the specific circumstances and actions of the director.
+If a director does face personal financial liabilities as a result of a company’s liquidation and is unable to meet those liabilities, personal bankruptcy is an option to consider, but this is not an automatic outcome, and depends on the specific circumstances and actions of the director.

 Yes, in some cases, a sole trader can continue to operate even while bankrupt, subject to certain restrictions.
 However, a company in liquidation ceases operations entirely.